donos-community/kind-sir/README.md

 ```

 There are also only two things to specify:
+1. If number of upvotes minus number of downvotes exceed specified number,
-1. Upvotes threshold needed for request to be accepted
+request will be merged
 2. "Veto enabled" flag.
 True value means request will never be accepted if
 there is at least one downvote.